-We want our customers to be satisfied with our approach to sustainability and products.
+We want our customers to be satisfied with our approach to sustainability and our products.
 All complaints are carefully categorised and evaluated by our sales team and management.
-We aim to minimise their value, keeping in mind that not all complaints may be substantiated.
+We aim to minimise the cost of claims, keeping in mind that not all complaints may be substantiated.
+The high increase in sales revenues is mainly due to price increases trigged by the fast and big price increases on the major raw material, pulp.

-Business performance indicator Target 2022 2017 2016 Value of complaints as share of sales revenue 0.50 0.61 0.58% Sales revenue (in PLN) - 2,247,973 2,296,869
+Business performance indicator Target 2022 2018 2017 2016 Value of complaints as share of sales revenue 0.50 0.58 0.61 0.58% Sales revenue (in PLN) - 2,293,553 2,247,973 2,296,869